gprossliner/react-demo/doc/S4_react.md

 * passing strong typed (!!!) state as props
 Props is read-only state in react.
 It's like attributes in html tags.
 We'll start with a greeting in HelloLabel.tsx

+* try to refactor from "name" to "text"!!!